beto6191/beto6191.github.io/notebook.md

 ## Flutter Notes

 ###  What is Flutter?
-- Definition:
+- Definition:a framwork made by google for buildings apps that work on web,andriod,and ios-with one codebase
-- Why is it useful?
+- Why is it useful?uses the dart programming language.

 ---